 There are people obsessed with exercise and eating healthy.
 This “obsession” has the benefit of being a good activity for the body and mind, without much consequence.

 The best thing to do is to try to look further out in time.
-If this action were continued over and over and over for weeks, months or years, what would be the consequence?
+If this action were continued over and over for weeks, months, or years, what would be the consequence?

-However, these things in themselves are not necessarily bad, as they don’t seem to damage the balance of life on their own.
+However, these things in themselves are not necessarily bad, as they don’t seem to damage the balance of life independently.

-There is also the danger of overdosing, as well as having to “sacrifice anything” to fill the habit.
-When you use the word “obsession”, there are so many tales of lives and families being devastated from heroin use that it doesn’t need to be restated here.
+There is also the danger of overdosing and having to “sacrifice anything” to fill the habit.
+When you use the word “obsession,” there are so many tales of lives and families devastated from heroin use that it doesn’t need to be restated here.

 I’ll say one last thing about this.
 Addicts are typically the last ones to realize they are addicted.
 They usually think they have it under control and have their behavior very rationalized, even when it is absurd.

 An addict may think it’s perfectly reasonable to sell their shoes for drugs and may even convince themselves that shoes are unnecessary anyway.

 This is why interventions sometimes have to be done to get the addict to see how their behavior is affecting themselves and their loved ones.

 I would strongly encourage you to seek treatment for your “obsession” sooner than later, even if you can’t see it as a problem yet.